 How to Work with Great Lakes?

-As assigned, Great Lakes, as your servicer for your student loan, you need to contact the company for every matter regarding your student loan, starting from the initial to the final payment.
-Starting from the initial days of the loan, you are not compelled to repay it while completing your studies in college, and you may simply have queries or want to check the balance.
+As assigned, Great Lakes, as your servicer for your student loan, you need to contact the company for every matter regarding your student loan, from the initial to the final payment.
+From the initial days of the loan, you are not compelled to repay it while completing your studies in college, and you may simply have queries or want to check the balance.

 Once your repayment time arrives, it can help you by providing the following:

-Pay utmost attention to official mails or emails sent about the Great Lakes Loans.
-Those may provide you with sensitive or timely notification of missed payments or nonpayment of debt (due).
+Pay utmost attention to official mail or emails about Great Lakes Loans.
+They may provide you with sensitive or timely notification of missed payments or nonpayment of debt (due).

 Tip: Keep steady over your Great Lakes student loans to keep them on the most favorable terms and defend yourself from fees, harm to your credit report/score, student loan defaulter, or even a wage garnishment order from the court.